 In some particular operations, it may seem impractical to establish the value field's length.
 One such case is an incoming data stream assigned with a key and a length field in the beginning.
 In such situations, the value of the length shall not be defined until the stream's termination

-Note: If you have lost any of your KLV videos, then you can use Wondershare Repairit.
+If your KLV videos get corrupt and unplayable, then you can use Wondershare Repairit.
 It is an amazing tool that can repair KLV videos greatly and in few clicks.